NonsenseCapital/docs/README.md

 ## Problem Statement

+**How do we incentivize users to participate, without making it more efficient to go off and run a fund of their own?**

 @todo

 *Notes*
-"there's a clear compromise between executing fast and executing well"
+"there's a clear compromise between executing fast and executing well" - Oliver Nordbjerg

 ## Overview